therealyingtong/zip-flyclient/zip-711-flyclient.rst

     Schematic of Merkle mountain range (from [#FlyClient]_).

-This structure also allows for subchain proofs.
+The MMR structure allows for subchain proofs.
 Consider a client who has already received a verified a proof for a chain of n blocks.
 When it later receives k new blocks, it need only verify that the new section of length k is honest, as well as that the old chain is a prefix of the new chain.

 .. figure:: MMRWeight.png
     :align: center